User Misconceptions of LLM-Based Conversational Programming Assistants: Related Work

+Consistent with this, when exploring mental models of an agentic LLM-based chatbot for information seeking in non-programming contexts, users commonly expected rigid rule-based behavior (e.g., decision trees or database lookups) rather than probabilistic inference for tool calling \cite{Brachman2025BuildingChat-bot}.
+Users also expected responses to reflect information retrieval actions rather than training data.
+Therefore, understanding information provenance was closely related to trust: users wanted to know sources before trusting responses in high-stakes situations \cite{Brachman2025BuildingChat-bot}.

-The computer science education literature also provides a lens to understand how programmers, especially relatively inexperienced ones, can misconceive of LLM-based tools.
-Sorva et al. defined misconceptions as "understandings that are deficient or inadequate for many practical programming contexts." \cite{Sorva2013NotionalEducation} Programmer misconceptions about computers, languages, and complex systems have been studied as a target for educational intervention \cite{Iii1994MisconceptionsTransition, Qian2017StudentsProgramming, Oliveira2023StudentMisconceptions}, as well as to understand barriers to student achievement.
+The Computer Science education literature provides additional perspective on how programmers, especially novices, can misconceive LLM-based tools.
+They defined misconceptions as "understandings that are deficient or inadequate for many practical programming contexts." \citet{Sorva2013NotionalEducation} Programmer misconceptions about computers, languages, and complex systems have been studied both as targets for educational intervention \cite{Iii1994MisconceptionsTransition, Qian2017StudentsProgramming, Oliveira2023StudentMisconceptions} and to understand barriers to student achievement.

+While the existing literature already explores automation bias and weak mental models that lead to miscalibrated trust, there is limited insight into the misconceptions developers form when using conversational LLM assistants for programming in real-world scenarios.
+By synthesizing prior findings and empirically examining real user conversations, we find evidence of how these misconceptions manifest across chatbot features, and how they might be actionable for tool design and practice.